informalsystems/vdd/liteclient/verification.md

 ```go
 func query_primary(untrustedHeight int64) (SignedHeader, Header, ValidatorSet, ValidatorSet)
 ```
-- Expected postcondition: Returns, if no error in RPC to primary,
+- Expected postcondition: Returns the following data, if there is no error in the RPC to the primary,
    * SignedHeader of height untrustedHeight
    * Header hd of height untrustedHeight
    * ValidatorSet of height untrustedHeight